The story of Tbilisi’s Bassiani nightclub reveals the complex relationship between the country’s police, drug laws, music scene, and LGTBQ+ youth

 Getia’s office features little in the way of ornaments, and he sits with his back to a white wall.
 We meet in the late afternoon, with the soft orange glow of the setting sun seeping through the closed shutters, casting horizontal shadows across his face like prison bars.
 He physically underlines the points he is making by drawing dots and lines on the page.
 By the end of our conversation, the page is full of circles, arrows, and intersecting lines.
 It looks like the drawings of a tactician, as if he’s mapping out plans for a battle to come.

-Some of the things Getia underlines as he speaks: that more than one out of every third person in prison in Georgia is held for drugs charges, that nearly two hundred police were deployed for the May club raids, armed with machine guns, that Bassiani was forced to pay over 45,000 lari (roughly £15,000) as a fine, and that the investigation has now stalled, which means he will never see the money returned.
+Some of the things Getia underlines as he speaks: that more than one out of every third person in prison in Georgia is held for drugs charges, that nearly two hundred police were deployed for the May club raids, armed with machine guns, that Bassiani had over 45,000 lari (roughly £15,000) confiscated from their safe and bars, and that the investigation has now stalled, which means he will never see the money returned.
 He is, rightly, furious.
 As we speak, he stabs at the page more violently and becomes more and more agitated.
 “These clubs should be a source of pride!” he almost shouts.
 “Before… no one knew Tbilisi, no one had any idea what was happening in Georgia.
 Now, the world is aware of us and people come from all over to these clubs.
 And they still hit us here!
 Why?”

 Clubs, and clubbing, are a recent development in Georgia.
 While a fledgling electronic music scene has existed in the city since the late 90s, and an early generation of venues, such as the long-shuttered Berlin and Adjara Music Hall, brought club culture to Tbilisi, it was only in the late 2000s that the scene matured and developed, and the roots of what exists now began to take hold.
 Today, Georgian DJs are being booked internationally.
-Bassiani is doing showcases worldwide, with regular takeovers of Berghain and sold out shows in places as far afield as Mexico.
+Bassiani is doing showcases worldwide, with planned takeovers of Berghain and parties in places as far afield as Mexico.
 It just pulled off a massive showcase in nearby Armenia which shows the power that clubbing is having in drawing progressive kids to dancefloors throughout the Caucasus.
-Bassiani also has a label, and its releases regularly sell out and get multiple represses.
+Bassiani also has a label, and its releases regularly sell out with represses in high demand.
 In fact, it’s this idea – that one day the music itself will be able to stand on its own, separate from the politics that undergird it – that most of the people I interviewed pinned their hopes.

 Why electronic music, and particularly techno, took off in the city is something of a mystery.
 Japaridze, the DJ on parole, puts it one way.
 “It speaks to you,” he says.
 I asked the question to everyone I interviewed, and most of them posited that it was a combination of the music not being rooted in a particular language, like rock, or a place, like hip hop’s connection to the USA; that it could be produced cheaply in bedroom studios; and that this particular scene was the most organised and quickest to develop.